 If you believe that the injury was caused by intentional harm or negligence, then you should probably sue.
 Once you’ve decided on suing, you should seek out a knowledgeable lawyer who can help you build and present your case in court.

 Depending on what school district you live in, you may need to file certain governmental paperwork and file a Notice of Intent with the school.
 The notice will let them know that you plan to sue the school.

 In other states, you may need to bring your case to the school district before filing a lawsuit.
 In any case, you should act quickly and have a legal professional at your side.

 Now that you know all about whether you can and should sue because of an injury at school, you can hire a lawyer to represent your case in the court of law.

 The Dante Law Firm is where justice begins.
 We can consult you on your case and have your back when it comes time to present it to the judge and jury.
-From premises liability and children’s accidents to nursing home abuse and traumatic brain injury, we can handle it all.
+From premises liability to nursing home abuse and traumatic brain injury, we can handle it all.